 The Board of Directors reviews and approves policies for these risks, and it has delegated the responsibility for ongoing risk management to the Operational and Other Risks Management Committee.
-The Operational and Other Risks Management Committee reports to the Board of Directors via the Risk Management Committee.
+The Operational and Other Risks Management Committee.

 (h) Capital management

 The HKMA sets and monitors capital requirements for the Group as a whole.
 In implementing current capital requirements the HKMA requires the Group to maintain a prescribed ratio of total capital to total risk-weighted assets.
 The Group calculates requirements for market risk in its trading portfolios based upon the Group's VaR models and uses its internal gradings as the basis for risk weightings for credit risk.
 Banking operations are categorised as either trading book or banking book, and risk-weighted assets are determined according to specified requirements that seek to reflect the varying levels of risk attached to assets and off-balance sheet exposures.